-11.Risk of spreading virus due to close contact with children - 1:1 and restraint resulting in direct transmission of the virus
+13. Risk of infection due to lack of hygiene practices resulting in indirect transmission of the virus.

-Existing level of risk Consider current level of risk HIGH MEDIUN 1 LOW NEGLIGIBLE Control measures ntrol measures ntrol measures required etail about the type and
+Existing level of risk Consider current level of risk HIGH MEDIUM LOW NEGLIGIBLE Control measures ntrol measures required etail about the type and